xXMojerxx/Jude-APCS-Classroom/mock exam/question-3.md

 # QUESTION 3

-What is a collection of data that are sent from router to router in a network? (usually uses differnet routes to end up at the same point)
+What is a collection of data that are sent from router to router in a network? (usually uses differnet routes to end up at the same point.)

 A) Packets